Is Real-Time Inspection a Good Solution?

-Real time inspection using Wechat or Whatsapp maybe a favourite to some buyers but is an idea that is bad 99% of the time.
+Real-time inspection using Wechat or Whatsapp may be a favorite to some buyers, but it is an idea that is bad 99% of the time.
 It sounds like a good idea but may lead to problems practically.

-Here are reasons why real time inspection is thus not recommended:
+Here are the reasons why real-time inspection is thus not recommended: